We spend months planning and thousands of dollars to get here.

 I watched Saving Mr. Banks recently and enjoyed it a second (or third?) time.
 It got me thinking.
 What if Walt had not kept that 20 year promise to his daughters?
 What if the story of Mary Poppins had not been told?
 What about all of the other stories?

 Would the world be alright?
-Probably.
+Of course.
 But, it wouldn’t be quite as colorful.

 Morning moves on and the crowds thicken a bit.
 I see tiara-clad little girls adoring princesses, offering up autograph books with hopeful eyes.
 Little boys look to super heroes for power, strength and courage.
-Teenagers fumble with their phones, posting to Instagram and occasionally even put the devices away to join their families.
+And, more and more, I see little girls turning to super heroes and boys to princesses.
+What a wonderful time we live in.
+Teenagers fumble with their phones, posting to Instagram and Snapchat and occasionally even put the devices away to join their families.

-Meanwhile, a family poses with Mickey Mouse on their first vacation.
+A family poses with Mickey Mouse on their first ever vacation.
 Space Mountain lines build.
 (You can’t not ride Space Mountain.)
 The Matterhorn whisks people through an icy mountain, giddy with laughter.
 Little ones fight Zurg with the help of Buzz Lightyear.

 This is why we come to Disney parks.

 Finally, my favorite time of the day arrives.
-Sun sets over Tom Sawyer Island and I watch it from a park bench while people decide on dinner.
+Sun sets over Tom Sawyer Island and I watch it from a wooden bench while people decide on dinner.
 There’s a fresh hope that arrives with nightfall.
-It’s an entirely new park as the lights come on slowly warming the lands through the eventual Southern California chill that creeps in with the dark.
+It’s an entirely new park as the lights come on, slowly warming the lands through the eventual Southern California chill that creeps in with the dark.